kevinwaro/openvpn_standalone/Readme.md

 ## Licence

-Copyright © 2018 kevinwaro <kevinwaro@yahoo.fr>
-This project is licensed under the GNU GPLv3 License - see the LICENSE.md file for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details